Mausy5043/python-nut3/README.md

 ## Requirements

 The module itself requires only Python3 (Python2 may work but is nolonger supported).
-If you wish to run the tests, do `pip install -r requirements-testing.txt` first.

 ## Installation